tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 #### Response Parameters

-All responses return an [Inline Hook Object](#inline-hook-object) representing the inline hook that was registered.
-Note the `id` property in the response, which serves as a unique ID for the inline hook, which you can use to specify it when performing other CRUD operations.
+The response is an [Inline Hook Object](#inline-hook-object) representing the inline hook that was registered.
+The `id` property in the response serves as a unique ID for the inline hook, which you can specify when invoking other CRUD operations.

 ##### Request Example
 {:.api .api-request .api-request-example}